Whether you are curious about your own pets or just want to know the difference between the two, the cats vs. dogs debate is an ancient one.

 Cats are different from dogs in how they discharge their waste.
 Cats can learn how to potty train themselves with less of your effort.
 And most cat owners use a litter box kept indoors for their cats.

 Dogs are picky about where they relieve themselves.
 You have to dedicate more time and effort to train your dog on where and when it’s appropriate to do this.
-You also have to take your dog outside to do his business no matter the weather unless you set up an indoor puppy potty.

 How these creatures use their bodies to communicate with humans is entirely different.
 For example, dogs wag their tails to show affection or indicate they want to play.
 Cats, on the other hand, wag their tails when displeased.